-State and Territory Governments must work together to incorporate resilience standards in the National Construction Code (NCC) to improve the resilience of all future building stock and strengthen existing building stock over time through refurbishment.
+- State and Territory Governments must work together to incorporate resilience standards in the National Construction Code (NCC) to improve the resilience of all future building stock and strengthen existing building stock over time through refurbishment. - A decision in 2024 by Federal and State Building Ministers to include resilience as a specific objective of the Australian Building Codes Board (ABCB) from 2025 is a welcome step towards improving the resilience of Australia's future homes.
+Providing this mandate to the ABCB will help to ensure the 2028 National Construction Code includes requirements that new homes are future-proofed against worsening extremes.

 The Federal Government can support these amendments to the NCC by funding research on the minimal technical requirements needed to improve the resilience of buildings to better withstand current and future extreme weather events.
 While there have been commendable efforts to change industry practice in recent times, failure to comply with the technical requirements of the NCC is an area requiring improvement to ensure safe and sustainable buildings.
 A 2021 report by the Centre for International Economics, commissioned by the ABCB, highlighted that up to 72 per cent of residential properties in Australia have defects with an estimated cost of \$2.5 billion per annum.
 The report also highlighted that the full economic impact could be much worse, citing the example of the Opal Towers building in Western Sydney, where the cost of defects was assessed at \$1 million, however, the full remediation cost exceeded \$27 million.
-To remedy these challenges, the Insurance Council continues to encourage implementation of the recommendations of the Building Confidence Report including nationally consistent requirements for the registration of building practitioners, their enhanced education and training, greater rigour in the certification of design and construction, and improved enforcement.